 The simulation results are listed in Table 6.3.2.2-2, Table 6.3.2.2-3, Table 6.3.2.2-4 and Table 6.3.2.2-5.
 The rectangular reference case is considered as a baseline for all configurations.
-Additionally, for the BS7nc there are two set of values: the first one is for the rectangular reference case and the second one for the elipse reference case.
+Additionally, for the BS7nc there are two set of values: the first one is for the rectangular reference case and the second one for the ellipse reference case.